RetroTournaments/nesceptor/README.md

 The console is to be treated with respect.
 Although nearly [62 million units](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) were sold, they are no longer manufactured and should not be unnecessarily damaged.
-The case of the Nintendo Entertainment system is _not_ to be cut or irreversibly modified.
+The case (shell) of the Nintendo Entertainment system is _not_ to be cut or irreversibly modified.
 The electronics are _not_ to be irreversibly modified.

 To satisfy this requirement - while also balancing the desires to be able to quickly install a NESceptor - a two-part design was chosen.